Tallevy2/Samples/Reporting/README.md

 # Jenkins integration

-## Passing job details to Reporting
+## Grouping tests by job & build in Reporting
+In order to view tests grouped by continuous integration system job and build, you need to provide the job name and build number into reporting as system variables.
+This will enable you to group your test executions in reporting first by job name and then by build number, providing you a complete overview of the build quality.

+You can also add context tags thru the JVM parameters.

+If you are running your tests using Maven or Ivy, you need to add the following JVM parameters:

+> -Dreportium-job-name=${JOB_NAME} -Dreportium-job-number=${BUILD_NUMBER} -Dreportium-tags=<optional tags, separated by commas>

 ## Adding a direct link to the report to the build page
-You can add a dynamically generated link to the report for a given Jenkins job by using the [GRoovy Postbuild Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Groovy+Postbuild+Plugin).
+You can add a dynamically generated link to the report for a given Jenkins job by using the [Groovy Postbuild Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Groovy+Postbuild+Plugin).

 The script should include the following code: